dice-group/DRILL_RAKI/README.md

 # Deep Reinforcement Learning for Refinement Operators in ALC

-This open-source project supported by [RAKI](https://raki-projekt.de/)  contains the Pytorch implementation of DRILL, training and evaluation scripts.
 DRILL is a convolutional deep reinforcement learning agent that effectively accelerates the class expression learning process.
 To this end, DRILL assigns higher scores to those class expression that are likely to lead the search towards goal expressions.